Pleasure P: 2014-present: Pleasure P New Mixtape Pretty Ricky Reunion, and Present

 On February 6, 2014, Pleasure P announced on his official Instagram that he will be releasing his first single titled " Letter to My Ex." from his mixtape "Break Up to Make Up", in which was released on February 14, 2014.

 In 2014, Pleasure P and the original members of his former group Pretty Ricky to announce an official reunion.
 The reunion aims an international reunion tour and a new album (Bluestars 2) with all the original members.
 The first commercial single of the group is called "Puddles" has been released during Valentine's Day 2015.
-In 2018, Pleasure P is featured in "Love & HipHop: Miami” with his girlfriend for 2 years Shay Johnson and the rest of the Pretty Ricky crew such as Spectacular talking about the Pretty Ricky reunion, new album, New tours and more.
+In 2018, Pleasure P is featured in Love & Hip Hop: Miami with his girlfriend for 2 years Shay Johnson and the rest of the Pretty Ricky crew such as Spectacular talking about the Pretty Ricky reunion, new album, New tours and more.

 In 2022, Pleasure P participated in the web series Verzuz, where he and teammate Sammie challenged Bobby V and Ray J. Their match was popularly watched by many viewers as they had viral moments that led to misunderstandings from fellow R&B artists expressing their disdain on how they handled themselves as artist from that event.
 Pleasure P became very vocal after Q. Parker of 112 posted a video online criticizing majority of the artists on that Verzuz roster line up for their 'misrepresentation' of men in the R&B genre and how they handled themselves as Pleasure P quickly responded back in a way to resolve the issue by ranting himself.
 Q Parker later apologized stating he may stand on some of his beliefs but he was misunderstood.
 A few days later the four, who participated in their Verzuz, came together on social media to discuss plans on forming a supergroup.
 They came up with the idea to name themselves R.S.V.P.
 The group is currently in development and production stages and due to release an EP later this year.